-Ou Outstanding items i. i.
-Completion of subsequent event procedures up to the date of our auditor's report ii. i.
-Receipt of signed management representation letter iii. iii.
-Approval of the financial statements by Council iv. iv.
+Outstanding items i.
+Completion of subsequent event procedures up to the date of our auditor's report ii.
+Receipt of signed management representation letter iii.
+Approval of the financial statements by Council iv.
 Three legal confirmations b.
 Key issues for discussion

-Issue Summary discussion For further reference Significant audit, accounting and financial reporting matters • Section 2 of our report discusses the areas that we focused on in conducting our audit and significant accounting matters which we believe should be brought to your attention.
-These areas comprise the following: Section 2 Significant estimates and areas of management judgment; Revenue recognition; and Management override of controls.
+Issue Summary discussion For further reference Significant audit, accounting and financial reporting matters accounting and financial on in conducting our audit and significant accounting Significant estimates and areas of management judgment; Revenue recognition; and Management override of controls.
 Summary of unadjusted and adjusted misstatements • There were no unadjusted misstatements and two adjusted misstatements as a result of our audit.
 Summary of adjusted items are itemized in Section 3.
-Section 3 and Appendix A • In our opinion, the financial statements, taken as a whole, are free of material misstatement.
-A copy of our draft auditor's report can be found in Appendix A. Internal control recommendations • We issued a report last year summarizing our internal control observations and recommendations as they related to the 2011 audit.
+Section 3 and Appendix A In our opinion, the financial statements, taken as a whole, are free of material misstatement.
+A copy of our draft auditor's report can be found in Appendix A. Internal control recommendations We issued a report last year summarizing our internal control observations and recommendations as they related to the 2011 audit.
 Of our 2011 recommendations, certain of them were remediated by management in 2012.
-Appendix D • An update on these internal control observations and any new internal control observations identified in the 2012 audit are reported in Appendix D.
+Appendix D An update on these internal control observations and any new internal control observations identified in the 2012 audit are reported in Appendix D.

-Issue Summary discussion For further reference Independence • We confirm that we are independent of the City as at the date of this report, and our independence letter can be found in Appendix C. Appendix C Fraud No instances of fraud were noted as part of our audit procedures.
-Management representations • Under Canadian Auditing Standards, we are required to inform you of the representations we are requesting from management.
+Issue Summary discussion For further reference Independence We confirm that we are independent of the City as at the date of this report, and our independence letter can be found in Appendix C. Appendix C Fraud No instances of fraud were noted as part of our audit procedures.
+Management representations Under Canadian Auditing Standards, we are required to inform you of the representations we are requesting from management.
 A copy of the draft management representation letter is included in Appendix B. Appendix B